Ollie Devoto: International career

-Devoto having previously represented the England U19 development team, was called up to the England U20 side for the 2013 Six Nations Under 20s Championship.
-He made his debut off the bench as his side overcame France 40–10.
+Devoto was a member of the England U19 development team.
+He was called up to the England U20 side for the 2013 Six Nations Under 20s Championship and made his debut at that level off the bench as his side overcame France 40–10.
 After impressing in that performance, he was selected at full-back in the final two matches of the tournament, as his England side beat Italy and Wales to retain the Six Nations trophy.
-Devoto was then included in England's squad for the 2013 IRB Junior World Championship, scoring a try in England's record 109–0 victory over the United States.
-He was a replacement in the final as England triumphed over Wales and lifted the World Championship title.
+Devoto was then included in their squad for the 2013 IRB Junior World Championship and scored a try in England's record 109–0 victory over the United States.
+He was a replacement in the final as England triumphed over Wales to become junior World Champions for the first time.

 In June 2014, Devoto was included in an England XV for their match against the Barbarians.
-Devoto came on as a replacement for his Bath teammate Jonathan Joseph and played for the last 21 minutes in England's 39–29 defeat.
-On 21 January 2015, Devoto was included in the England Saxons squad for the first time for a match against their Irish counterparts.
+He came on as a replacement for his Bath teammate Jonathan Joseph and played for the last 21 minutes in England's 39–29 defeat.
+In January 2015, Devoto was included in the England A squad for the first time.
+On 30 January 2015 he made his first appearance at that level as a replacement against Ireland Wolfhounds.

-Devoto received his first call up to the senior England squad by new coach Eddie Jones on 13 January 2016 for the 2016 Six Nations Championship.
-On 29 May 2016, Devoto made his England debut as a substitute in England's 27–13 win against Wales.
+On 13 January 2016 Devoto received his first call up to the senior England squad by new coach Eddie Jones for the 2016 Six Nations Championship.
+His only involvement in the tournament was as an unused replacement in the opening round against Scotland as England went on to complete a Grand Slam.

-After Harlequins' promising centre Joe Marchant was ruled out of the Argentina Tour through a toe injury, Devoto was called up as an injury replacement following a good performance in Exeter's 23-20 Aviva Premiership final win.
+On 29 May 2016 Devoto made his England Test debut as a substitute in their 27–13 win against Wales at Twickenham.
+In June 2016 he was included in the England A squad that toured South Africa and scored a try in the opening game as England defeated South Africa to win the series.
+After Joe Marchant was ruled out of their 2017 tour of Argentina through a toe injury, Devoto was called up as an injury replacement although did not make an appearance.

-Devoto was selected as a substitute in England’s opening match against France in the 2020 Six Nations.
+Devoto gained his second and ultimately last cap for England coming on as a substitute in a defeat to France during their opening match of the 2020 Six Nations Championship.
+He was an unused replacement in the next round against Scotland at Murrayfield as England went on to win the tournament.